kkensuke/myjb/_build/html/_sources/others/zotero/zotero.md

 :align: center
 ```

-- you don't have to check [Enable the Zotero PDF reader] if you wanna use the default PDF viewer.
+- You don't have to check [Enable the Zotero PDF reader] if you wanna use the default PDF viewer.
 - Zotero -> Preferences -> Sync.
 Check all the boxes of [Data Syncing], uncheck all the boxes of [File Syncing] if you wanna use another cloud such as Google Drive (note Zotero storage is up to 300MB).
 To use Google Drive as a Zetoro cloud, you have to go to [Advanced] in the preferences, and open [Files and Folders].
 Here, you specify the path to the base directory in your Google Drive.

 ```{image} img/sync.png